EngreitzLab/sc-E2G/README.md

 This command make take a while the first time you run it, as it needs to build the conda environments.
 But if it takes more than 1 hour, that's usually a bad sign, meaning that you're not using mamba.

-Output will show up in the `results/` directory by default
+Output will show up in the `results/` directory by default, with the structure `results/cell_cluster/model_name/encode_e2g_predictions.tsv.gz`.
+The score column to use is `ENCODE-rE2G.Score.qnorm`.

 ## Train model